Kadam-Tushar/DeepFix-Lite/README.md

 </p>

 ### Model Performance :
-- 91% token-level accuracy is achieved i.e 91% tokens are mathed from the output produced by network.
+- 91% token-level accuracy is achieved i.e 91% tokens are matched from the output produced by network.
 - 33% of programs is correctly being fixed among all the programs.